wmjordan/Codist/README.md

   When we begin to work with new libraries, we usually have to learn new types and APIs.
 Two typical senario are that "_what methods, properties return specific instance of a type?_" and "_what methods can an instance of a given type can be passed into?_".
 Thus, _Smart Bar_ provides _Find Instance Producer_ and _Find Instance as Parameter_ for type names.
 The following screen shot demonstrates the reslt of finding instance producers which returns an instance of `IWpfTextView`.

   ![Smart Bar Instance Producer](doc/smart-bar-instance-producer.png)

+  From version 5.2 on, there are two buttons on the top right corner in the result list of symbol analysis commands.
+The _Pin_ button will keep the list on the screen.
+And you can use your mouse to drag those lists around.

 ### Symbol Marker